Who We Are

 Susan Blythe-Goodman Tutor Coordinator, received her M.Ed from UW in Science Education, with a focus on environmental education.
 As part of this degree, Susan spent a year teaching and learning at IslandWood, a residential environmental education center on Bainbridge Island serving 4th-6th grade Seattle and Puget Sound children.
 Susan also teaches the GED at PSKS.
 Susan enjoys reading comic books, riding her bike, and exploring the natural areas of the Pacific Northwest.

-Danika Martinez, MSW South King County Education Advocate, recently joined SEA to provide direct service to students in the western corridor of South King County, and will be working with partner sites such as South Seattle Community College, Neighborhood House at High Point Center and Port Jobs.
+Danika Martinez, MSW South King County Education Advocate, works with partner sites such as South Seattle Community College, Neighborhood House at High Point Center and Port Jobs.
 Danika received her MSW from UW in Community-Centered Integrative Practice and takes interest in anti-oppressive practice, dialogic social justice models, youth empowerment and digital storytelling.
 She has worked with several Seattle-based nonprofit organizations over the last four years.
 In her spare time, Danika loves spending time with her family in Eastern Washington and playing with her dog Maya.

 Vanisha Austin (501 Commons) is our bookkeeper.